 - Physician and Hospital Requirements: 38 states require an abortion to be performed by a licensed physician.
 18 states require an abortion to be performed in a hospital after a specified point in the pregnancy, and 18 states require the involvement of a second physician after a specified point.

-- Gestational Limits: 43 states prohibit abortions, generally except when necessary to protect the woman’s life or health, after a specified point in pregnancy, most often fetal viability.
+- Gestational Limits: 43 states prohibit abortions, generally except when necessary to protect the woman’s life or health, after a specified point in pregnancy.

 - “Partial-Birth” Abortion: 19 states have laws in effect that prohibit “partial-birth” abortion.
 3 of these laws apply only to postviability abortions.